-- Log into a registered inventory beacon, and navigate to the default path %ProgramFiles%\Flexera Software\Inventory Beacon\RemoteExecution\Public\Inventory (defined in the Windows share mgsRET\$). - 2.
+- 1. Log into a registered inventory beacon, and navigate to the default path %ProgramFiles%\Flexera Software\Inventory Beacon\RemoteExecution\Public\Inventory (defined in the Windows share mgsRET\$). - 2.
 From this folder, collect a copy of each of the following files: - ndtrack.sh This script determines the operating system on which it is running, and installs and then executes the platform-specific version of ndtrack (known as "the tracker", the core code element for inventory gathering). - ndtrack.ini This is the configuration file for the tracker (on UNIX-like platforms only).
 This file is optional, and only needed if you wish to configure the behavior or settings for the tracker.
 If used, it must be installed in the same folder as the tracker.
 For more information about customizing the configuration, see Configuring ndtrack.ini for UNIX-like Platforms. - InventorySettings.xml Functionality extensions are embedded in the file InventorySettings.xml, which may be updated from time to time in the ARL download process.
 Your current license terms are integrated with the same file on the central application server, and the result is automatically downloaded to your inventory beacons after each update.
-On the inventory beacon, the file is saved in %CommonAppData%\Flexera Software\Staging\Common\.
+On the inventory beacon, the file is saved in %CommonAppData%\Flexera Software\Beacon\InventorySettings.
+A copy is also saved in the folder identified above for remote execution.
 The file is mandatory if you wish to collect Oracle inventory (or Microsoft Server inventory, but that is hardly relevant for UNIX-like platforms).
-If used, this file must also be installed in the same folder as the tracker.
-It may be omitted for a particular installation of the tracker where this installed instance does not collect Oracle inventory.
+If used, this file must also be installed in the same folder as ndtrack.sh.
+It may be omitted for a particular installation of the shell script where this installed instance does not collect Oracle inventory.